Stephanielpt/twitter/README.md

    - Contains the user header view: picture and tagline
    - Contains a section with the users basic stats: # tweets, # following, # followers
    - [x] Profile view should include that user's timeline
-- [?]
-User should display the relative timestamp for each tweet "8m", "7h"
+- [x] User should display the relative timestamp for each tweet "8m", "7h"
 - [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 Refer to [[this guide|unretweeting]] for help on implementing unretweeting.
-- [?]
-Links in tweets are clickable.
+- [ ] Links in tweets are clickable.
-- [?]
-User can tap the profile image in any tweet to see another user's profile
+- [x] User can tap the profile image in any tweet to see another user's profile
    - Contains the user header view: picture and tagline
    - Contains a section with the users basic stats: # tweets, # following, # followers
-- [?]
-User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
+- [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
-- [?]
-When composing, you should have a countdown for the number of characters remaining for the tweet (out of 140) (**1 point**)
+- [x] When composing, you should have a countdown for the number of characters remaining for the tweet (out of 140) (**1 point**)
 - [x] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [ ] User can reply to any tweet, and replies should be prefixed with the username and the reply_id should be set when posting the tweet (**2 points**)
 - [ ] User sees embedded images in tweet if available